 - Bert Wasserman Workshop in Law and Finance

 - Admissions & Financial Aid

 Indian Law at YLS

-Every year, YLS offers at least one of the following Indian law courses.
+Every year, YLS endeavors to offer least one of the following Indian law courses.

 This seminar in Native Peacemaking will give students a unique opportunity to study and practice this indigenous form of conflict resolution, as well as to engage in meaningful Peacemaking-related project work for Native American tribes.
 Students will be introduced to Federal Indian Law with special emphasis on how federal laws impact tribal sovereignty, self-determination, and tribal dispute resolution.
 Students will also receive significant mediation skills training to introduce them to party driven dispute resolution, and they will practice those skills in a series of exercises and role plays.
 After mediation skills training is complete, students will receive formal Peacemaking training and participate in Peacemaking Circles.

 This course will examine the trajectory of legal relations between Native American tribes and the federal and state governments.
 Particular attention will be given to shifting federal policies, tribal sovereignty and legislative competence, constitutional rights, tribal membership, criminal law (including the evolving jurisdiction of tribal courts following enactment of the Violence Against Women Reauthorization Act of 2013), family law, taxation, gaming, and the control of natural and cultural resources.
 The American experience will be evaluated in light of the 2007 United Nations Declaration on the Rights of Indigenous Peoples, the case law of other countries with indigenous populations, and decisions of international human rights bodies.
 There will be a field trip to one of the Connecticut reservations.